munterfi/flexpolyline/README.md

 The tests are also limited to this range.
 * The order of the coordinates (lng, lat) does not correspond to the original C ++ implementation (lat, lng).
 This enables simple conversion to `sf` objects, without reordering the columns.
+* The encoding is lossy, this means the encoding process could reduce the precision of your data.

 ## Installation